IAmLokken/DeepDungeonOverlay/README.md

 Installation of DDO

--Within the OverlayPlugin create a new min-parse overlay -Set the url to https://iamlokken.github.io/DeepDungeonOverlay/overlay/
+- Within the OverlayPlugin create a new min-parse overlay
+- Set the url to https://iamlokken.github.io/DeepDungeonOverlay/overlay/

 Current Features

--Score (Estimate)
+- Score (Estimate)
 -- The overlay will give you a real-time estimate on your current score.
 Please see the In Development section for caveats.

--For the current floor, floor set, and run:
+- For the current floor, floor set, and run:
 -- Monster kills
 -- Mimic (Korrigan) kills
 -- Traps triggered